dockerparis/dalekode/README.md

 The web app should now be listening on port 3000 on your docker daemon (if you are  using boot2docker, `boot2docker ip` will tell you its address).

-You can also run Swaggy in production mode:

-    RAILS_ENV=production make run

->When running in production mode, a default secret key is set as convenience, but this should be changed in production by specifying `SECRET_KEY_BASE`.